-Pre-heat the oven to 450-500°F. Truss the quail with kitchen string.
+Pre-heat the oven to 500°F. Truss the quail with kitchen string.
 Cut off a length of string about 18 inches long.
 Cross the middle of the string over the quail's legs and bring the string around to the front of the bird, making sure it holds the wings close to the bird's flanks.
 Tie the string tightly around the neck.

 Pat the quail dry with paper towels.
 Coat the quail with the olive oil and salt well.
 When the oven is hot, arrange the quail, breast side up, in a small roasting pan.
 Use pieces of the celery stick to keep the birds upright while they roast.

 Add the balsamic vinegar, increase the heat to high and boil down to a syrup.
 Halfway through the boil, pour any accumulated juice from the resting quail into the sauce.
 When the sauce thickens and will coat the back of a spoon, it's ready.

 Serve the quail with the sauce drizzled over everything.
 Serve with a side of polenta, or rice pilaf.